ambroser53/com3529-code/README.md

 --- we won't be doing any formal units, or any of that stuff.
 To get a box going, go to https://www.codio.com/, click the "LOGIN" button, and login with your university email address and password.
 Click "My Projects" under the "BUILD" heading in the left sidebar.
-Then, click the blue ``New Project'' button in the top right.
-Click ``Java 11'' as your starting point.
-You can name your project whatever you like, but ensure that its visibility remains ``Private''.
+Then, click the blue "New Project" button in the top right.
+Click "Java 11" as your starting point.
+You can name your project whatever you like, but ensure that its visibility remains "Private".
-Then click ``Create'', and you're ready to go.
-When logging back into Codio later, you should always see your project listed under ``My Projects''.
+Then click "Create", and you're ready to go.
+When logging back into Codio later, you should always see your project listed under "My Projects".

 ## Individual Machine Setups